Our mission is to promote and foster the acceptance of LGBTQ+ people in education institutions.

 The idea for the Youth Pride Association (YPA) started from a speech written in February 2020 on the disparities LGBTQ Youth faced growing up in America.
 That speech brought up the question, how do we begin to fix this?
 Work began on designing our first program, the acceptance week program, aimed at providing a supportive learning environment for all students to address the underlying causes of these disparities.

 November 4th, 2020: YPA was founded in California as a public benefit nonprofit corporation with the mission to address the alarming and substantial disparities that Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Youth face when compared to their heterosexual counterparts.
-YPA received 501(c)3 designation shortly after.
+YPA received 501(c)3 designation from the IRS shortly thereafter.

-September 2021: YPA launched the Virtual Peer Support program, an individual-focused peer mentorship program for LGBTQ students aimed at providing individual-focused peer mentorship to students from across the country.
+September 2021: YPA launched the Peer Advocate program, now the Virtual Peer Support program, an individual-focused peer mentorship program for LGBTQ students aimed at providing individual-focused peer mentorship to students from across the country.

 November 2021: YPA launches the Model School Policy Initiative, a program aimed at providing educational institutions with various materials to ensure that policymaking does not discriminate against LGBTQ students.